towersvault/shinpokered/README.md

   - You can only find it in the wild once
   - Mew won't appear again after encountering; a message says the tingling feeling goes away
 - Beating the future red fight now also resets Mew's encounter
-- PP usage is now tracked for both wild and AI trainer pokemon
 - There is a chance for the AI to switch a sleeping pokemon based on the sleep counter -chance is 0% if counter <= 3
   -chance is 12.5% if counter > 3